inessouissi12/CryptoApplication/README.md

 - Run ‘npm start’.
 - Open the project on http://localhost:3000/ on the browser.

-- The project includes the documentation file (documentation.pdf)
+The project includes the documentation file (documentation.pdf) The 'project screens.zip'file includes the project screens